 - Enhancing mentorship.
 The difference between a good college experience and a transformational one is mentorship.
 Nationally, about 24% of all college students will find a mentor.
 At Denison, that figure is closer to 93%.
 Our faculty are incredibly engaged, and the quality of student-faculty relationships is second to none.
 We are building on this legacy.
 For example, many first-year students are participating in the Advising Circles program, in which students meet once a week during the fall semester.
 Each Circle has a faculty member, ten first-year students, and an upper-class peer.
 The focus is on transitioning well into college.
 Our coaches also have been doing a lot of great work with our athletic teams.
 We often celebrate the incredible successes our teams have been having with NCAC league and NCAA championships.
 (I am writing this letter from Houston, where I am watching our men’s and women’s swimming and diving teams compete for the NCAA national championship, which the men won last year.)
 What I admire most is the quality of mentorship our students are receiving from the coaches.

 - Expanding the curriculum.
-This year, we have launched new academic majors in Global Commerce, Data Analytics, and Health, Exercise and Sport Studies, along with new concentrations in Financial Economics and Narrative Nonfiction.
+This year, we have launched new academic majors in Global Commerce, Data Analytics, and Health, Exercise and Sport Studies, along with new concentrations in Financial Economics and Narrative Journalism.
 In particular, the new academic programs in Global Commerce and Data Analytics have attracted a lot of attention nationally and are resonating with both current and prospective students.
-The Narrative Nonfiction concentration builds on Denison’s huge strengths in writing.
+The Narrative Journalism concentration builds on Denison’s huge strengths in writing.

 - Developing global programs.
 We now have sister colleges in 17 countries and have started to develop new programs with these partners.
 For example, this fall, we hosted a number of faculty from our sister colleges, including a faculty member from Ashesi University in Ghana, who taught in our Department of Economics.
 This summer, we will pilot a program on International Business at the American University of Paris.
 We also will have students studying dance and the arts in Sri Lanka.
 These are a few of many new global opportunities available to our students.